 Diving and Snorkling

 Almost every body of water in Fiji offers good diving or snorkelling opportunities recommendations for the best diving sites are dependent on what you are interested in and your level of skill or experience.
 The diving in Ovalau is excellent and the waters are teeming with marine life which includes humpbacks, dolphins, sharks, mantas and tropical reef fish.
-From Suva, the nearest great dive sites are off Beqa Island, which is an hour away from Suva.
+From Sigatoka, the nearest great dive sites is the world renowned Beqa lagoon and Shark Reef, which are within one hour’s drive of the volunteer accommodation.
 Beqa hosts than 100 dives sites, some just a 5 to 20 minute boat ride from shore.
 Here you can see soft corals, blue ribbon eels, ghost pipefish and seahorses.
 Beqa also has one of the best shark dives in the world.
 If you are after a beautiful, colourful, coral-filled dive, you may need to consider a dive trip to Kadavu.
 The Great Astrolabe Reef is what scuba diving in Kadavu is all about.
 The reef is about 100 km long, making it the 4th largest barrier reef in the world, and boasts a variety of stunning hard coral in glorious colours, and steep soft coral drop-offs.
 Finally, if you would like to combine really good diving with a vibrant party scene, Manta Ray Island in the beautiful Yasawas is for you.

 Culture and Arts